majtom2grndctrl/deeper-details/README.md

 # Deeper Details
 `deeper-details` is a web component built using the Lit library.
 It provides an expandable/collapsible section of content, allowing users to toggle visibility with custom buttons.
-This component is designed to be easily integrated into any web project.
+Unlike other progressive disclosure components, this is designed for long-form content—like UX Portfolio case studies, where some readers can only skim content, and other readers want to see deeper details.

 ## Features
 * Expand and collapse content with a toggle button.
-* Customizable button labels and styles.
+* Customizable button labels and styles, using CSS Custom Properies.
 * Smooth transition animations.
 * Built with Lit, ensuring high performance and ease of use.